CleverRaven/Cataclysm-DDA/doc/MARTIALART_JSON.md

   "repeat_max": 1,
   "knockback_dist": 1,        // Distance target is knocked back
-  "knockback_spread": 1,      // The knockback may not send the target straight back "knockback_follow": 1,      // Attacker will follow target if they are knocked back "stun_dur": 2,              // Duration that target is stunned for "down_dur": 2,              // Duration that target is downed for "side_switch": true,        // Technique moves the target behind user
+  "knockback_spread": 1,      // The knockback may not send the target straight back "knockback_follow": true,   // Attacker will follow target if they are knocked back "stun_dur": 2,              // Duration that target is stunned for "down_dur": 2,              // Duration that target is downed for "side_switch": true,        // Technique moves the target behind user